Policy-Embedded Graph Expansion: Networked HIV Testing with Diffusion-Driven Network Samples: Related Work

 \subsection{Network-Based Disease Testing}

 Network-based modeling of HIV and other infectious diseases is a well-studied field \cite{mattie2022review}.
-One area is in algorithms for selecting groups from known networks for pooled testing to maximize resource efficiency \cite{silva2021group} \cite{sewell2022leveraging}, with some efforts incorporating dynamically updating networks \cite{srinivasavaradhan2024dynamic}.
+One area is in algorithms for selecting groups from known networks for pooled testing to maximize resource efficiency \cite{silva2021group,sewell2022leveraging}, with some efforts incorporating dynamically updating networks \cite{srinivasavaradhan2024dynamic}.
 Another effort has proposed a Gittins index-based policy for sequential frontier-based testing that we leverage in this work \cite{choo2025adaptive}.
-However, these efforts assume full network observability, which is unrealistic for our setting.
-Other studies on unknown networks have either focused on other types of testing-based problem formulations \cite{mcfall2021optimizing} \cite{tan2025deeptrace} or on higher-level strategies reliant on temporal infection data \cite{nikolopoulos2016network} \cite{morgan2019network}, which are not applicable to our setting.
+However, these efforts assume full network observability, which is often unrealistic in practice.
+Other studies on unknown networks have either focused on other types of testing-based problem formulations \cite{mcfall2021optimizing,tan2025deeptrace} or on higher-level strategies reliant on temporal infection data \cite{nikolopoulos2016network,morgan2019network}, which are not applicable to our setting.